Lee-Hargrave is taking the dream of spending everyday on the golf

 ago at the young age of 44, Hargrave has spent many of her days

-on the range at Jeremy's Golf Center in Waxahachie.
-But it hasn't
+on the range at Jeremy's Golf Center located in North Waxahachie.

-been all fun and games.
-In fact, it's been a lot of hard work
+But it hasn't been all fun and games.
+In fact, it's been a lot

 is the owner of Jeremy's, a state-of-the-art golf training center